newsdev/about-int/README.md

 - And much more

 Interested in learning more about the team and notifications when we have openings?
-Take a moment to fill out our [contact form]( (you may receive a note from us occasionally).
+Take a moment to fill out our [contact form] (you may receive a note from us occasionally).

 [data pipeline]: https://source.opennews.org/articles/introducing-elex-tool-make-election-coverage-bette/